 If you’re a newbie, we suggest you stick to the simple method involving stem cuttings and soil.

-But if you’ve done this method several times, you should try your hand at air layering.
+But if you’ve done this method several times, you should try air layering.

 Using Stem Cuttings

 - Your new stem cutting needs to cure now.
-To cure it, the cutting has to sit out in a warm room for seven to 10 days.
-During this time, one end of the cutting is going to callous over.
+To cure it, the cutting must sit in a warm room for seven to 10 days.
+During this time, one end of the cutting will callous over.
 A calloused end improves the chances of the cutting rooting when it’s planted.

 - During the seven to 10 days of the curing, you should get prepared.
-This means you should get the plant pot and soil ready for your stem cutting.
+This means you should prepare the plant pot and soil for your stem cutting.
 It’s easier to use sphagnum peat-moss as the soil, even for a cutting.
 The plant pot should have drainage holes.

 - Once the week or so of curing is up, it’s time to plant your Philodendron stem cutting.
 Use your finger to make a hole that’s a few inches deep.
 Place the cutting in the hole and pack the soil around it.

-- If your stem cutting won’t stay standing upright, try tying it to a straw.
+- If your stem cutting doesn’t stand upright, try tying it to a straw.
 This should hold the cutting up.

 - Place your stem cutting in a north-facing or east-facing window.
 Water and fertilize it like you do the mother plant.
-After a month or so, the stem cutting will start to take root.
+After a month or so, the stem cutting will take root.

 Using Air Layering